 Once all required sections are complete, click Submit Certifications and Representations.
 A confirmation message displays, and self-certification dates and user information displays below the message.

 The completed certification and representation are valid for one year from submission.
-The system sends your Organization Administrators annual expiration warning emails, starting at 60 days in advance of the calculated expiration date.
+The system sends your Organization Administrators annual expiration warning emails, starting 60 days in advance of the calculated expiration date.
 You can perform the certification and representation process at any time during the year.

 Click Next to continue.